srinivasan-kunal/Module2-Challenge/README.md

                 print_csv(output_path,qualifying_loans)
 ```

 As an extension, a feature has been added at the prompt of result file name which prevents a new user from accidentally using the input file name and location for the output.
-This will give them a warning and exit the application.
+In the present version this event will result in a warning and exit the application.
 Further improvements may be made to this feature in the furture.

 ---

 ## Contributors

 Kunal Srinivasan

 ---

 ## License